ellenbuckley/ellenbuckley.github.io/index.md

 {% capture text %}

-Read about some of the missions, data, and problems that inspire our work
+Read about some of the missions, data, and problems that inspire our work and check out our publications.
 {%
   include button.html
   link="research"